sdasgup3/PLDI19-ArtifactEvaluation/README.md

 ##### Feature testing
 Throughout the course of this project, we develop many programs to test various features of semantics, like library function, memory model.
 A collection is provide at [Programs]( https://github.com/sdasgup3/binary-decompilation/tree/pldi19_AE_ConcreteExec/x86-semantics/tests/Programs)

 The reviewer is encouraged to chose & run any program from `x86-semantics/tests/Programs`.
-For example,
+For example the following (~97 sec),
 ```bash
 $ cd /home/sdasgup3/Github/binary-decompilation/x86-semantics/tests/Programs/stdio_fprintf
 $ rm -rf ../../../semantics/underTestInstructions/*